 3. Build strong relationships with suppliers

 Another important step in controlling costs is to be diligent about staying on top of your expenses.
 Putting off payments until the last minute or past the scheduled due date will only exacerbate costs in the long run.
 These practices are also likely to damage the relationships you have with your suppliers.

 Instead, the best approach is to pay your invoices as early as possible.
 Another potential benefit: Organizations that enjoy good relationships with their suppliers may also have more leverage when it comes time to negotiate.

-Technology has advanced in such a way that your employees can be just as productive as ever — and perhaps, even more so — by relying on cloud-based servers to access data and utilize software.
-As more people telecommute and collaborate with colleagues in different regions, cloud computing is fast becoming one of the best ways for organizations to enhance efficiency and reduce overhead costs.
+Technology has advanced in such a way that your employees can be just as productive as ever — and perhaps, even more so — by relying on cloud-based servers to access data and use software.
+As more people telecommute and collaborate with colleagues in different regions, cloud financial solutions are fast becoming ways for organizations to enhance efficiency and reduce overhead costs.
 The cloud provides round-the-clock access to business data, and financial Software-as-a-Service programs can give firms greater flexibility.